scalarHubTech/guidees/docs/Request idempotency.md

 # Request Idempotency

 ScalarHub's API supports idempotency to allow safe request retries without causing unintended duplication of actions.
-For example, an `Idempotency-Key` ensures that creating a subscription will not accidentally create duplicate subscriptions if the request is retried.Idempotency is strongly recommended for `POST` and `PATCH` operations.`GET`, `PUT`, and `DELETE` operations are idempotent by nature and do not require an explicit key.
+For example, an `Idempotency-Key` ensures that creating a subscription will not accidentally create duplicate subscriptions if the request is retried.
+Idempotency is strongly recommended for `POST` and `PATCH` operations.`GET`, `PUT`, and `DELETE` operations are idempotent and do not require an explicit key.

 Users can safely retry requests containing an `Idempotency-Key` within 48 hours.
 Once expired, retries with the same key may result in re-execution of side effects.